 Laurie Dimisko: Once mastered, this technique can be done in less than 10 minutes, if it is performed properly.

-Basar Hamza: The incorporation of our device in a 12 or 24-wellplate using standard clean room techniques facilitates the screening of multiple conditions simultaneously.
+Bashar Hamza: The incorporation of our device in a multi-wellplate using standard clean room techniques facilitates the screening of multiple conditions simultaneously.

 Joe Martel: Using this technique we are able to measure neutrophil velocity and directionality at the single cell level, unlike traditional methods that measure bulk end-point cell migration.